 Most ESL teachers who travel to China aim to land a job at an international school.
 International schools offer ESL teachers some of the most well-paid and prominent opportunities.

-It is implausible that a person starting in China as an ESL teacher could land a job in such schools.
-Yet, the opportunity could be very beneficial, as it adds tremendous value to your skills.
+It is unlikely that someone starting in China as an ESL teacher could secure a position at such schools.
+Yet the opportunity could be highly beneficial, as it adds significant value to your skills.

-The job demands high dedication to match the school’s standards.
-Yet, it pays to check the work done, making it worth the time.
+The job requires strong dedication to meet the school’s standards.
+Yet it pays to review the work, making it worth the time.
 The prerequisites at the best international schools are also very stringent.

-They usually only take into account the most skilled and experienced candidates.
+They typically consider only the most skilled and experienced candidates.

 International schools are known for upholding the highest standards and offering classes in English, which allows you to work as a teacher in various areas.